mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 # Status and future work
 I only included the most important registers, which seem to be common between a wide range of Sungrow inverter models .
 There are many more registers in the Sungrow documents, which I left out.

-Please let me know, if the integration works also with other Sungrow SHx models.
-The manual also mentiones following Sungrow inverters, it may also work.
-Leave me a feedback on this models!

-SH5K-20
-SH3K6
-SH4K6
-SH5K-V13
-SH5K-30